sawatcg/sawa.github.io/_pages/first-set-teaser.md

 ## Concluding Remarks

 Thanks a lot for reading.
-I would love to hear what you think, so feel free to share your thoughts, feedback, or favorite designs on the Re:Union Discord.
-And if these ideas inspire you to create customs of your own around these mechanics, please do share them there — I would be very happy to see what others come up with.
+I would love to hear what you think, so feel free to share your thoughts, feedback, or favorite designs on the [Altered Re:Union Discord](https://discord.gg/E6qmfA2b)..
+And if these ideas inspire you to create customs of your own around these mechanics, please do share them there, I would be very happy to see what others come up with.
 More reveals are on the way, so stay tuned!

-*This blogpost was written by Sawa.
-Altered is the property of Equinox*
+*This article was written by Sawa.
+Altered is the property of Equinox.*